-- post-graduation wages or travel costs for students.
+- wages or travel costs for students who have already graduated.

-Office of Engagement Initiatives staff and leadership will review proposals, with selections being made by applying the following criteria, as appropriate:
+Einhorn Center staff, leadership and partners will review proposals, with selections being made by applying the following criteria, as appropriate:

 - Potential to increase opportunities for Cornell undergraduates to participate in community-engaged learning or deepen their commitment to community-engaged learning

 - Clear articulation of public issue or interest that the network will address

 - Potential of network to involve multiple stakeholder groups, including faculty/staff, students, community partners, and/or alumni.
 Letters of support from collaborators are especially valuable.